We have closed our AHEC Scholar application cycle for the 2024 – 2026 cohort.

 • Be in good standing in your program and have a GPA of 2.5 or higher

-• Be at least two years from program or degree completion
+• Be two years from program or degree completion (exception: medical students may apply in year one of their MD or DO program)

 • Commit to a two-year AHEC Scholars activity agenda